cojaq/hugo_teste/content/publication/visapp-18/index.md

 featured: false
 publication: "*Proceedings of the 13th International Joint Conference on Computer Vision, Imaging and Computer Graphics Theory and Applications - Volume 5: VISAPP,*"
 doi: "10.5220/0006626703590366"

+#choose one, or more
+categories:
+ - Projection Learning
 ---